Beyond the Wave, a submission to LAGI 2014 Copenhagen

 >

-The goal of the Land Art Generator is to accelerate the transition to post-carbon economies by providing models of renewable energy infrastructure that add value to public space, inspire, and educate—while providing equitable power to homes around the world.
+The goal of the Land Art Generator is to accelerate the transition to a post-carbon world by providing exemplary models of renewable energy infrastructures that engage communities in their creation, add value to public space, inspire, and educate.

-Education is a key part of our nonprofit mission.
 The innovative and artful applications of sustainable technologies can spark the imaginations of young people and trigger curiosity in science, technology, engineering, and math.
-Land Art Generator educational programming is a great example of STEM to STEAM and project-based learning.
-Through the process of designing their own land art generator, middle school and high school students show applied understanding of concepts like energy conversion efficiency, capacity factor, and become familiar with using kilowatt-hours.
-At the same time they are applying knowledge of form, shape, color, and touching on aspects of urban planning and whole systems design.
+Land Art Generator educational programming is a great example of STEM-to-STEAM and project-based learning.
+Participants in LAGI educational programs show applied understanding of concepts like energy conversion efficiency, capacity factor, and become familiar with using kilowatt-hours.
+At the same time they are applying knowledge of form, shape, color, and composition while learning concepts of urban planning and whole systems design.
 These are exactly the kind of skills that researchers tell us will be important for jobs in the twenty-first century.